-Apart from plotting a snapshot of node positions with tools such as gnuplot [3], which is the basic approach almost every ns-2 user has once used, ns-2 itself is packaged with nam, the Network AniMator [2], with the basic purpose of visualizing ns-2 (wired) trace files.
+Apart from plotting a snapshot of node positions with tools such as gnuplot [2], which is the basic approach almost every ns-2 user has once used, ns-2 itself is packaged with nam, the Network Ani-Mator [4], with the basic purpose of visualizing ns-2 (wired) trace files.
 To accomplish this, an additional, more expressive type of trace file is used.
 Nam produces a 2-dimensional display of the wired network with the ability of jumping to an arbitrary moment in simulation time and selecting additional information by using a point-and-click interface.
-Recent versions of nam also provide support for the visualization of wireless traces.
-As for now, nam only supports the visualization of statistical values already calculated and stored in the nam trace file.
+Recent versions of nam also provide support for the visualization of statistical values already calculated and stored in the nam trace file.
 Thus, a major problem with nam's approach is that a new simulation run is needed whenever a different visualization is desired.

-The second tool we are having a look at here is ad-hockey.
-It was first created when ns-2 was extended to support wireless networks [7], [1].
+The second tool we look at is ad-hockey.
+It was first created when ns-2 was extended to support wireless networks [7, 3].
 Consequently, this Perl/Tk-based tool visualizes mobile nodes and wireless network events based on the standard ns-2 trace format.
 However, apart from performance problems, ad-hockey is not able to correlate send and receive events.

-The third well-known tool around is called iNSpect and was developed at the Colorado School of Mines [6].
+The third well-known tool is called iNSpect and was developed at the Colorado School of Mines [6].
 This more recent project allows to keep lines between mobile wireless nodes, even when transmission events are already over.
 Thus it is possible to visualize end-to-end routes by keeping lines in place.
-The main drawback however is the processing of the ns-2 trace file prior to visualization.
+The main drawback however is the necessary preprocessing of the ns-2 trace file prior to visualization.
 Moreover, the user has to provide an appropriate parser for this task.
 Adding up to this, iNSpect does not support jumping to arbitrary time positions.

-III.
-HUGINN FROM A USER'S PERSPECTIVE
+3. HUGINN: A USER'S PERSPECTIVE